mattcarlotta/react-starter-kit/README.md

 3 - While at the app's `root` folder, start both servers using `npm run dev`.

 To build and bundle your client resources for production, use `npm run build` while inside the client's `root` folder.
+After you have built your React application, simply use `npm start` while at the application's `root` folder.
+You should now see your React application running on `http://localhost:5000`.

-Unit testing will watch all your changes in the test files as well as create coverage folder for you via `npm run test`
+Unit testing will watch all your changes in the test files as well as create coverage folder for you via `npm run test`, while inside the client's `root` folder.

 ## Client Configuration